 - If found attribute an identifier, if not create a new item

 - Copy temporary import tables into main tables

 The consolidation process was in practice extremely complex.
 Around 14 sources were combined into one.
 Each source was different and could change at each submission.

-There was insufficient management control to ensure that the participants respect a defined data template.
+Management control was insufficient to ensure that participants use a defined data template.
 The lack of management buy-in resulted in delays and extra effort on the part of the data engineer.

 The complexity and variability of the production process caused problems in the reporting cycle.
 The credibility of the project suffered as a consequence of lengthy and complex data processing.